Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Introduction

-Measurement on quantum objects is of central importance in the recent developments of quantum technologies, such as ultra-accurate sensing \cite{Giovannetti11}, absolutely secure or high-capacity communication \cite{Lo14,Chen12}, quantum computation \cite{Nielsen00}, and quantum simulation \cite{Georgescu14}.
-Significant efforts have been devoted to the development of highly efficient and accurate detectors on desired quantum objects.
-While it is no wonder that a highly efficient or accurate quantum detector permits observations of quantum phenomena otherwise hidden in a noisy environment, measurements play an even more vital role in quantum information technologies.
-Examples include a linear optics quantum computation scheme that utilizes photon detections to achieve universal computation \cite{KLM01}, one-way quantum computation that employs a gigantic entangled state and successive measurements for computation \cite{Briegel01,Raussendorf01, Briegel09}, and the creation of non-classical states such as Schr\"{o}dinger cat states by projection onto number states \cite{Ourjoumtsev06,Nielsen06,Wakui07}.
+Measurement device or technique is at the heart of rapidly developing quantum technologies, such as ultra-accurate sensing \cite{Giovannetti11}, absolutely secure or high-capacity communication \cite{Lo14,Chen12}, quantum computation \cite{Nielsen00}, and quantum simulation \cite{Georgescu14}.
+While it is imperative to develop accurate and efficient measurement devices to observe quantum phenomena, measurements are also employed as part of the quantum process.
+There are several such examples; a linear optics quantum computation scheme that utilizes photon detections to achieve universal computation \cite{KLM01}, one-way quantum computation that employs a gigantic entangled state and successive measurements for computation \cite{Briegel01,Raussendorf01, Briegel09}, and the creation of non-classical states such as Schr\"{o}dinger cat states by projection onto number states \cite{Ourjoumtsev06,Nielsen06,Wakui07}.

-In light of advancements in quantum technologies, an interesting class of measurement is an {\it entangled measurement}, i.e., a projection onto an entangled basis.
-Entangled measurement (or non-local/collective measurement) is often a crucial component to achieve quantum enhancement that is otherwise impossible to implement.
-An example of such a measurement is the well-known Bell measurement that projects a state of two qubits into one of the four Bell states (maximally entangled states of two qubits).
-The Bell measurement is a fundamental entanglement processing technology in many quantum applications such as quantum teleportation \cite{Bennett93,Gottesman99}, entanglement swapping \cite{Zukowski93,Pan98}, quantum repeater \cite{Briegel98, Duan01}, quantum key distribution \cite{Lo12}, and quantum parameter estimation \cite{Vidrighin14}.
-The performances of these quantum technologies rely on the entangling capability of the measurements.
+Among the variety of quantum measurements in various settings, an {\it entangled measurement} (i.e., a projection onto an entangled basis) is a particularly important class of measurements.
+The Bell measurement is a typical example of an entangled measurement, which is a projective measurement on one of four Bell states (maximally entangled states of two qubits).
+The Bell measurement is one of the most fundamental building blocks for quantum information processing, and is highlighted in quantum teleportation \cite{Bennett93,Gottesman99}, entanglement swapping \cite{Zukowski93,Pan98}, quantum repeaters \cite{Briegel98, Duan01}, quantum key distribution \cite{Lo12}, and quantum parameter estimation \cite{Vidrighin14}.
+The entangling capability of a Bell measurement has a significant effect on the performances of these protocols.